data-platform-hq/terraform-databricks-databricks-runtime-premium/README.md

 # Databricks Premium Workspace Terraform module
-Terraform module used for creation Databricks Premium Workspace using Databricks provider
+Terraform module used for managment of Databricks Premium Resources

 ## Usage